ajumonc/paypal-bookingserv/README.md

-# Please refer bookingserv.zip for chceking out the code.
+# Please refer bookingserv.zip for check out the code.

 # bookingserv